My story is a West Michigan story.

 A New Kind of Leader

-I’m running for Congress because we need a leader who is committed to putting forth common-sense solutions to the pressing problems facing West Michigan.
+I ran for Congress in 2022 because I knew my home district needed a leader who was committed to putting forth common-sense solutions to the pressing problems facing West Michigan.
 From a healthcare system strained by a pandemic, to the rising cost of goods, to an organized assault on our democracy, we need a proven leader who will roll up her sleeves to help working families, and who will do what’s right, not what’s easy.
+I am so proud of all we have accomplished during my first term in Congress, and I am running for re-election because there is so much work that still needs to be done.

 That’s the West Michigan way.